Tailor Talk: Explaining Bespoke, Semi-bespoke, Made to Measure & Off The Peg

 Either way, the finished product still requires measuring expertise, and a great deal of handicraft.
 And most importantly, it’s still a one of a kind, superior item of clothing.

 A Final Word

 While the difference between bespoke and semi-bespoke can be almost inconsequential (depending on your tailor’s definition and practice of these terms), each method offers a far superior final product than made-to-measure or off-the-peg clothing.

 Methodology and craft aside, a quality tailor is an invaluable resource.
 That relationship between tailor and client is impossible to replicate.
 They understand your needs and tastes, can interpret your body shape expertly, choose cloths and patterns that will look great, and they know the fashion world inside out.
-That’s the beauty of having a good tailor—it goes far beyond clothing.
+Indeed, a quality, trusted tailor can advise you on which is the best course of action for your needs — to potentially spend vast sums of money on fully-bespoke garments, or to opt for semi-bespoke or even another method at the appropriate time.
+That’s the beauty of having a good tailor — it goes far beyond clothing.

-There’s still plenty of merit and reason for made-to-measure clothing, as there is for off-the-peg garments.
-But the bottom line is that the quality, cut, fit, and durability of well tailored clothing is far superior, and the client-tailor relationship is priceless.
+There’s still plenty of merit and reason for made-to-measure clothing, as there is for off-the-peg garments after all.
+But the bottom line is that the quality, cut, fit, and durability of well tailored clothing is far superior, and that client-tailor relationship is priceless.